oguzkagankoc/Interpol/README.md

     Once the containers are up and running, you can access the application by opening your web browser and navigating to http://localhost:5000.

-# Notes
-Make sure that the required ports (e.g., 5000 for the application) are not already in use on your machine.
-If you make changes to the code, you can rebuild the Docker images using the docker-compose build command before starting the containers again.